ontocord/kawa/ontology/README.md

 ## What is this
-- This is a library for accessing a large multilingual ontology of approximately 8.5M words in 100+ languages.
+- This is a library for accessing a large multilingual ontology distilled from approximately 8.5M words in many languages.
 - What is an ontology?
 It is simply a dictionary that ties into a hiearchy (a PUBLIC_FIGURE is a type of PERSON).
-- The dictionary is based on Conceptnet5 and Yago entities.
+- The dictionary is based on wordnet, Conceptnet5, Yago and Wikiann entities.
 We have also created constraints on various entities, and hand crafted rules for conflicts between various types.
 - See ontology_builder_data.py and ontology_builder.py for details on the constraints.

 ## How to rebuild the ontology